-The higher the number, the more efficient the unit—and the more you’ll save on utility bills.
+The higher the SEER, the more efficient the unit—and the more you’ll save on utility bills.

 The rating itself is determined through calculations of a unit’s average performance—the amount of cooling an AC system puts out per the units of energy it uses to do so—but it’s a pretty simple concept.
 The less energy used, the higher the SEER rating.

 In 2006, the DOE began requiring all newly installed central AC units to have a minimum SEER rating of 13.
 Units manufactured in previous years were often energy hogs—many with AC SEER ratings as low as 6.
 Higher-efficiency models are available that come with numbers in the mid-20s.

 The SEER rating isn’t the only factor to consider when choosing a new AC unit.

-Your HVAC contractor (installing a new AC until is not a DIY project) will first determine the optimal size of the new AC unit.
+Your HVAC contractor (installing a new AC unit is not a DIY project) will first determine the optimal size of the new AC unit.
 Once you know the size you’ll need, you can select your new AC unit, keeping in mind that the higher the SEER, the more efficient it will be.
 For most homeowners, opting for a unit with a SEER between 15 and 18 is a good choice because it’s a balance between the money you’ll spend for the unit and the amount you’ll save on utility costs.